 Our learning and research complex is recognized by the U.S. Green Buildings Council (USGBC) for its energy efficient design, which includes a unique Cold Seawater Cooling System which pulls frigid seawater from the ocean to assist in our air conditioning system, then returns the water to the sea.
 The JABSOM complex is the first to incorporate energy efficiency and innovations in both its laboratories and offices by adopting the USGBCʻs Leadership in Energy and Environmental Design (LEED) Rating System.

 The Medical Education Building (MEB) of 114,546 square feet, features modern classrooms, a clinical skills center, a grid access-3D room, a human patient simulator facility, and a 150-seat auditorium.
-The MEB houses the Dean and his administrative support, staff, the Grants Development Office, the Fiscal Office and the Satellite Office of Research Services.
+The MEB houses the Office of the Dean, the Office of Medical Education, the Office of the Associate Dean for Administration, Finance and Operations, the Health Sciences Library, and the Department of Quantitative Health Sciences, among others.

 Additional research facilities located at other sites include the Institute for Biogenesis Research, the University of Hawaiʻi Cancer Center, the Pacific Biosciences Research Center, and affiliated hospitals throughout the State of Hawaiʻi.